ssohail1/Proj-4-ictv-viridic/README.md

 - For test data: ```svn checkout https://github.com/ssohail1/Proj-4-ictv-viridic/trunk/sample_data```
 2. Copy/move your input fasta into the run folder, and modify the user path in the run.py code
 - A sample input fasta is included, so by default the code will be run with that data
+    - The SIRV3.fasta is the sample input multi-fasta and contains three fasta sequences (for the run folder) and two sequences (for the sample_data folder)
 3. Once in the downloaded folder, run the lines of code below
 - ```Rscript fullfastadownload.R```
 - ```Rscript accessions.R``` _(not applicable for the sample_data)_